Webhook Subscriptions

 - A list of topics you wish to subscribe to

-📧 Email: [email protected] or submit via ServiceNow.
+Contact Newline support at [email protected] or submit the request via ServiceNow.

 -

-Receive Credentials Newline will issue:
+Receive Credentials.
+Newline will issue:

 - An HMAC key used to sign each webhook event